• Skip to main content

 • At least one member from outside the ECEN Department

-• Note: Committee Chair (or a Co-Chair) must be Computer Engineering Group Faculty.
+• Note: Committee Chair (or a Co-Chair) must be a CESG faculty member

 • STAT 651 and STAT 652 (statistics courses) are for non-science majors and are not allowed.
 Traditionally, no courses will be admitted from Engineering Technology because of the non-calculus-based curriculum and no approved graduate program.